Sonam-icon/warehouse-weight-predictor/README.md

 The project combines data-quality assessment, exploratory data analysis, preprocessing, regression modeling, model comparison, and a dedicated feature-validity/leakage check.

-> **Important:** The original notebook was titled “Supply Chain Optimization”, but the implemented work is primarily **warehouse analytics and regression prediction**.
-A true network/inventory optimization model is not claimed here.

 ## Business Problem

 FMCG warehouse networks differ in capacity, location, distribution reach, infrastructure, and operational conditions.
 Understanding which variables are associated with product movement can support supply-planning analysis and help identify variables that deserve further operational investigation.